mxlang/dotx/README.md

 ### `cd`

 Go to your local dotfiles directory.
-You need to add `eval "$(dotx init)"` to your shell config to work properly.
+You need to add `eval "$(dotx init <shell>)"` to your shell config to work properly.
+It has to be one of the following options: bash, zsh, fish.

 Example:
 ```bash